riganti/dotvvm-docs/Pages/concepts/client-side-development/dotvvm-javascript-events.md

 dotvvm.events.beforePostback.unsubscribe(handler);
 ```

-The `init` event has a special behavior - when you subscribe to it after the event occured, the handler will be invoked immediately.
+The `init` event has a special behavior — when you subscribe to it after the event occurred, the handler will be invoked immediately.